react-tags/react-tags/README.md

 ```

 **A note about `Contexts`**
-One of the dependancies of this component is the [react-dnd](https://github.com/gaearon/react-dnd) library.
+One of the dependencies of this component is the [react-dnd](https://github.com/gaearon/react-dnd) library.
 Since the 1.0 version, the original author has changed the API and requires the application using any draggable components to have a top-level [backend](http://gaearon.github.io/react-dnd/docs-html5-backend.html) context.
 So if you're using this component in an existing Application that uses React-DND you will already have a backend defined, in which case, you should `require` the component *without* the context.

 ```javascript
 const ReactTags = require('react-tag-input').WithOutContext;